bootstrapworld/curriculum/lessons/functions-make-life-easier/langs/en-us/slides.md

 # Identifying and Describing the Pattern

 - Why is defining functions useful to us as programmers?
-- In math class we mostly see functions that consume numbers and produce numbers, but functions can consume values besides Numbers!
+- In math class we mostly see functions that consume numbers and produce numbers.
 What other data types did you see being consumed by these functions?